goth-uhaul/zdcurtain/README.md

 - ZDCurtain is only capable of interacting with the "Real Time" timer in LiveSplit, which means you cannot have a Real-Time Attack (RTA) time and a Loads Removed Time (LRT) at the same time.
 This will be addressed in a future release.
 - ZDCurtain must be able to rapidly pause and resume the timer in order to remove black screen load times.
 For this reason, ZDCurtain is incompatible with the "Double-Tap Prevention" option in LiveSplit.
 - Custom regions cannot be selected at this time.
-- ZDCurtain has only been tested under "Default Brightness" in Metroid Dread.
-Other brightness settings may produce different results.
-- ZDCurtain has not been tested with Metroid Dread Randomizer yet.
+- ZDCurtain has not been fully tested with Metroid Dread Randomizer yet.
 Use at your own risk.

 # Installation